-Patient Care Services is available to you to ensure that your experience at Langley Porter Psychiatric Hospital and Clinics (LPPH&C) is an outstanding one.
+Langley Porter Psychiatric Hospital and Clinics (LPPHC) wants to ensure that your experience here is an outstanding one.
 If you or your family has a question or concern about your care, please let us know.

 We suggest you first discuss your concerns with your doctor, clinician, nurse, or the unit manager.
-If your concern remains unresolved, the Patient Care Services staff is available to help you reach a resolution or provide more information.
+If your concern remains unresolved, LPPHC staff are available to help you reach a resolution or provide more information.
 We are also available to take complaints or compliments.